 These two high-level standards broadly govern all aspects of passage selection and item development in the reading comprehension component of the GED® RLA Test.
 As candidates are asked to determine the main idea, the point of view, the meaning of words and phrases, and other inferences and claims, they are asked to do so based on texts that span a range of complexity, including texts at the career and college-readiness level.

 WRITING ON THE GED® RLA TEST

 The writing component integrates reading and writing into meaningful tasks that require candidates to support their written analysis with evidence drawn from a given source text(s) of appropriate complexity provided in the test.
 Also, given the growing demand and use of technology in all levels of postsecondary education and careers, the GED® test is administered by computer.
-Therefore, as in the reading component of the RLA Test, the following two high-level standards, which correspond with Common Core Anchor Standards 9 and 6 respectively, broadly govern all aspects of the writing tasks.
+Therefore, as in the reading component of the RLA Test, the following two high-level standards, which correspond with Career and College Ready Standards 9 and 6 respectively, broadly govern all aspects of the writing tasks.

 - Draw relevant and sufficient evidence from a literary or information text to support analysis and reflection.

 - Use technology to produce writing, demonstrating sufficient command of keyboarding skills.

 Candidate responses are scored by a multi-trait rubric that focuses on three elements:

 - Trait 1: Analysis of Arguments and Use of Evidence